-Are you going for two days in Paris?
+Are you going for 2 days in Paris?
 Popularly known as the ‘City of Lights,’ Paris is a significant metropolitan area within France and the wider Europe as a whole.
 You can never afford to overlook it in your visit to mainland Europe.

 Given the expensive nature of the city, you want to make the most of your visit to the area.
 We have lined up for you some itinerary of the most critical and ‘must-visit’ places in a typical two-day visit.

 France has some fantastic places to visit, especially in South France, the famous Côte d’Azur.
 Do read for our trips through Le Mont Saint Michel, Lyon, Eze, Avignon, Saint Tropez, Provence, and Strasbourg.